stephencenter/WGU-C195-Project/README.txt

 has three tabsat the bottom that allow you to view different information about the scheduled appointments.
 Pressing log out will return you to the login screen.

+Javadocs are located in the Javadocs/ folder in the main directory.
+Run Javadoc/index.html to view the documentation.